Acoustics Research Centre

 - Aeroacoustics - UAV rotor noise

-- Communication Acoustics (electroacoustics, audio signal processing, spatial acoustics, psychoacoustics, auditory perception, and sound reproduction): source separation and noise reduction, source localisation and identification, active sound control, acoustic cloaking, sound field synthesis, masking sound, speech intelligibility.
+- Communication Acoustics (electroacoustics, audio signal processing, spatial acoustics, psychoacoustics, auditory perception, and sound reproduction) - source separation and noise reduction, source localisation and identification, virtual sound reproduction, speech intelligibility, speech masking.
 Find out more.

 - Acoustic energy harvesting, acoustic energy transfer, thermoacoustics engines and refrigerators

-Prospective postgraduate students are encouraged to find out what projects are available via FindAThesis.
+Prospective postgraduate students are encouraged to find out what projects are available by searching our database.